 - Do not cook in the kitchen while sleepy or drowsy, and do not cook while inebriated by drugs or alcohol.

 - Never leave the kitchen while cooking.

-Following these safety precautions will prevent the majority of house, apartment and dorm fires.
-However, in case a home fire does happen and results in serious burns, the injured person may want to look in to whether he or she has a valid claim to make for personal injury damages.
+Following these safety precautions will prevent the majority of the house, apartment and dorm fires.
+However, in case a home fire does happen and results in serious burns, the injured person may want to look into whether he or she has a valid claim to make for personal injury damages.
 In some cases, negligent landlords, building owners and universities might be liable for burns that happen in a residential fire.